 You are a child in the prenatal stage of development.
 Are all current biomedical/technological breakthroughs helpful in advancing your right to life as a preborn human being?

 The Interim started the Fr.
 Ted Scholarship in 2001 and Di Rocco said more than 850 high school students have participated in the scholarship program which is “inspired by the exemplary missionary and pro-life work of the late Father Ted Colleton, beloved member of the Spiritan Order.”
 Fr.
 Ted Colleton was also a long-time columnist of The Interim, with two collections of his columns becoming best-sellers.

 Applicants can write their essays in either English (see flyer HERE) or French see flyer HERE, and their application must include a letter of reference and a resume of their pro-life activities.
 Di Rocco said many students are also inspired to become active in pro-life after participating in the contest.

 Di Rocco urges educators, clergy, parents, and grandparents to promote the contest to Grade 11 and 12 students, whether they are enrolled in public or private schools or are homeschooled.
 Di Rocco, a former high school principal, suggests that teachers incorporate the topic in their lessons and the contest rules permit essays submitted for class to be entered for the scholarship.

 The scholarship offers prizes of $1500, $800 and $500 respectively for the top three prizes.
-Essays and application forms must be received by Thursday, Dec.
-1, 2016.
-For more information check HERE on The Interim website or email Di Rocco at email@example.com.
+Essays and application forms must be received by Friday, Dec.
+1, 2017.
+For more information check HERE for English and HERE for French on The Interim website or email Di Rocco at firstname.lastname@example.org.